Nested Kriging predictions for datasets with large number of observations: Introduction

 \paragraph{} One limitation of such models is the computational time required for building models based on a large number of observations.
 Indeed, these models require computing and inverting the $n \times n$ covariance matrix $k(X,X)$ between the observed values $\Y(X)$, which leads to a $O(n^2)$ complexity in space and $O(n^3)$ in time.
 In practice, this computational burden makes Gaussian process regression difficult to use when the number of observation points is in the range $[10^3,10^4]$ or greater.

 \paragraph{} Many methods have been proposed in the literature to overcome this limit.
 Let us first mention that, when the observations are recorded on a regular grid, choosing a separable covariance function $k$ enables to drastically simplify the inversion of the covariance matrix $k(X,X)$, since the latter can be written as a Kronecker product.
+In the same context of gridded data, alternative approaches such as Gaussian Markov Random Fields are also available~\cite{rue05gaussian}.

 \paragraph{} For irregularly spaced data, a common approach in machine learning relies on inducing points.
 It consists in introducing a set $W$ of pseudo input points and in approximating the full conditional distribution $\Y(x)|\Y(X)$ by $\Y(x)|\Y(W)$.
 The challenge here is to find the best locations for the inducing inputs and to decide which values should be assigned to the outputs at $W$.
-Various methods are suggested in the literature to answer these questions \cite{hensman2013}.
+Various methods are suggested in the literature to answer these questions \cite{guhaniyogi2011adaptive,hensman2013,katzfuss2013bayesian,zhang2015full}.
 One drawback of this kind of approximation is that the predictions do not interpolate the observation points any more.
 Note that this method has recently been combined with the Kronecker product method in~\cite{nickson2015blitzkriging}.

-\paragraph{} Among popular classes of methods dedicated to large datasets, one can also cite low rank approximations (see \cite{stein14limitations} and the references therein for a review).
-They typically assume that the covariance matrix $k(X,X)$ is a sum of a diagonal matrix and a low rank matrix.
-While these techniques can be very computationally efficient, they may poorly reproduce the underlying process small scale dependence \cite{stein08modeling,stein14limitations}.
-See also the experiments conducted in \cite{datta16hierarchical}.